-MUS 136 - Jazz Ensemble II (Coll/Tran)

-o: 0 Credit: 1
+MUS 136 - Jazz Ensemble II (Coll/Tran) Hours--Class: 0 Lab: 2 Clinic/Work Exp: 0 Credit: 1

 This course is a continuation of MUS 135.
 Emphasis is placed on jazz ensemble techniques and the study and performance of a variety of styles and periods of jazz literature.
 Upon completion, students should be able to demonstrate skills needed to participate in ensemble playing leading to performance.